Goodwill North Central Texas Hires Two, Promotes Three

-FORT WORTH, TEXAS (August 6, 2018) – Goodwill Industries of Fort Worth, Inc. announced today the promotion of Kristen Bostick to regional director of educational programs and business partnerships, Alyssa Grant to controller, and Marc Thompson to regional director of compliance and employment programs.
+FORT WORTH, TEXAS (August 6, 2018) – Goodwill North Central Texas, Inc. announced today the promotion of Kristen Bostick to regional director of educational programs and business partnerships, Alyssa Grant to controller, and Marc Thompson to regional director of compliance and employment programs.
 The nonprofit also announced the new hire of Jessie Mae Hendrickson as director of workforce development, Denton, and Margaret March as executive assistant.

 As regional director of compliance and employment programs, Marc Thompson will be responsible for directing the day-to-day operation of the Goodwill Works program, which provide job readiness training, job placement and job retention services for people with homelessness or imminent risk of homelessness to employment.
 Additionally, he will direct grant and compliance programs.
 Prior to his promotion, Thompson served as the director of compliance and job resource centers and previously as the Job Resource Center manager, and has served in supervisory positions at FedEx and Walgreens.
 Thompson graduated from Baylor University in 2005 with a bachelor of arts in political science and government.
 He is a member of North Texas Lead and Steer Fort Worth and has served as a mentor at Dallas Life Shelter.

 As controller, Alyssa Grant, CPA, will administer and direct the accounting recordkeeping process and supervise all daily activity of accounting staff.
 She will also interpret financial reports to department heads and assist with budgeting.
 Prior to her promotion, Grant served as senior accountant.
 Grant received a bachelor of science in Accounting, and a master of science in Accounting from Binghampton University – State University of New York (SUNY).
 Active in the community, Grant has volunteered with DFW Lab Rescue for the past three years.